the-spyke/undercut/README.md

 * All-in-one library for data processing
 * Simple API: not too imperative, not too functional
 * Lazy evaluation when possible
-* Base on the Iterator protocol and enrich existing JS ecosystem
+* Use existing protocols and existing JS ecosystem
-* Custom operations
+* Easy extencibility
-* Provide raw codebase (compile in place)
+* Raw code in the npm package (compile in place)
 * Pure ES Modules
 * Tree shaking friendly
 * Typings